Kichura/MCWine/README.md

 If you need to use a smaller version of this modpack, Then you can [try this branch](https://github.com/Kichura/MCWine/tree/Lite) out for the lite version (For the MultiMC version, [See this page instead](https://github.com/Kichura/MCWine/tree/MultiMC-Lite)).

+*This version will not have several fixes built-in to it but will try to help out the performance some.*

 ### Beta MCWine branch

 If you want to take part of the bleeding edge version of MCWine then you can [try this branch out](https://github.com/Kichura/MCWine/tree/Beta) for the latest mod versions including MC's 1.17.x version instead of the previous one, However please note that this can contain more bugs/issues in this branch unlike the other branches for example.

+*For the MultiMC version, Please [see this page](https://github.com/Kichura/MCWine/tree/MultiMC-Beta) instead.*

 ### The following mods are owned by (Using original names with URLs instead):